-When it comes to what to use for damp cellars, we find lots of older properties with damp basements are treated with plastic based, non-breathable plaster and paints in an effort to waterproof the room.
-In the short term this might solve the damp issue by keeping water out, (by, for example, using a damp proof paint) but longer term, moisture becomes trapped under the surface and builds up, so the damp basement walls become more and more saturated.
+When it comes to choosing paint for damp basements and cellars, we find lots of older properties with damp basements are treated with plastic based, non-breathable plaster and paints, in an effort to waterproof the room.
+In the short term this might solve the damp issue by keeping water out, (by, for example, using a damp proof paint).
+But longer term, moisture becomes trapped under the surface and builds up, so the damp basement walls become more and more saturated.

 One of the first signs of a damp basement wall is flaking and bubbling paint, where moisture has pushed through, causing it to peel.
 As the paint comes off the walls, salts, mould and mildew may start to appear (yuk!).
 Eventually a wet cellar wall can cause the plaster to blow, and can even impact on the fabric of the building itself.